-Cats are, by their very nature, territorial and the thoroughly appreciate routine.
+Acupressure can really help when it comes to calming cats!
+Cats are, by their very nature, territorial and they thoroughly appreciate routine.
 Taking them away from their home and disrupting daily activities is usually stressful for our beloved felines.
 Their first reaction is to comment on your audacity with a deep guttural utterance – “how could you so unceremoniously remove me from my territory!”

 For the necessary trips to the vet, a brief acupressure session can help soothe the sense of horror at being taken elsewhere and not being able to get in all of his naps that day.
 Prior to heading to the vet sit quietly and commune with your cat while touching each of the following acupressure points lightly but with intent.
 Remember to breathe deeply and evenly while sitting with your cat.
 The goal is to bring down the level of stress your cat is going to be experiencing.